 The entire reason for going through this process is so that you are best positions to buy the home that fits your needs.
 Knowing what you want and what you can afford is key to being prepared to make the leap into home ownership.
 There are just a few more things that the experts suggests that you do.
 Alanna Jackson Anthony of Financialdemics say that you should be, “looking for different home buying programs to see if [you] qualify.
 Review different mortgage programs. “

-Of course you’ll need to know if you will even qualify for a mortgage and which type of mortgage will best suit your needs.
+Of course, you’ll need to know if you will even qualify for a mortgage and which type of mortgage will best suit your needs.
 You have heard of mortgage pre-qualification and pre-approval and likely use them interchangeably, however, they are not the same things.

 A pre-qualificiation is the first step towards getting a mortgage but is all entirely based on the general overall information provided to your lender.
 Typically you provide your salary, general monthly expenses which includes debt servicing, and your down payment amount and you may receive a pre-qualification letter stating a mortgage for which you may qualify.
-Usually there are no application fees or credit history check.
+Usually, there are no application fees or credit history checks.
 A pre-qualification allows you to get an idea of the type of mortgage that you may qualify for and a maximum budget for your home purchase.

 You can take this step well in advance of your actual home purchase.
 The earlier you do this the better of an idea you will have of the potential maximum mortgage for which you may qualify and the type of mortgage that a bank would consider you for.
 You will also find out what your monthly mortgage payments could potentially be which could help you make adjustments to your budget.